eeshi/node-scrapy/README.md

 ##### selector

 A `string` representing a CSS selector.
-It must be compilant with [CSSselector's supported selectors](https://github.com/fb55/CSSselect#supported-selectors).
+It must be compliant with [CSSselector's supported selectors](https://github.com/fb55/CSSselect#supported-selectors).

 ##### get